openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 </details>
 <details><summary><b>ONNX</b></summary>

-[ONNXRuntime](https://onnxruntime.ai/) is used as the inference engine for ONNX backend. \
+[ONNX Runtime](https://onnxruntime.ai/) is used as the inference engine for the ONNX backend. \
-Input format of the data is the following - ```Dict[str, np.ndarray]```, where keys of the dictionary are the model input names and values are numpy tensors passed to these inputs.
+The Input format of the data is the following - ```Dict[str, np.ndarray]```, where keys of the dictionary are the model input names and values are numpy tensors passed to these inputs.

 If you are not sure that your implementation of data transformation function is correct, you can validate it by using the following code: